kfirlevi/C-Basics-with-OOP/README.md

 ## Running The Code
 To run the code, please enter the `Program.cs` file.
 ### Main Menu:
-In the main menu, you can access one of 3 sub-menus:
+In the main menu, you can access one of 3 sub-menus: (and also can get back to the main menu from each sub menu)
-#### Queue management:
+#### Queue Management:
-Here, you can accept a new costumer to the line (pending coronavirus rules clearance), accept a few costumers into the shop, and also check who are the costumers that currently occupy the queue
+Here, you can accept a new costumer to the line (pending coronavirus rules clearance), accept a few costumers into the shop, and also check who are the costumers that currently occupy the queue.
+Each costumer's amount and kinds of products that he purchases, are chosen randomaly.
+After that, the costumer will choose the register with the shortest queue.
+#### Register Management:
+Here, you can access the clients that have visited the register, and all the products that were bought.
+In addition, you can access workers' shifts records and also check how long the queue in each register is.
+#### Workers Management:
+This menu is designated for the workers themselves.
+Each worker can start his shift (pending coronavirus rules clearance), end his shift, and also look at his shifts records from the past.